Sskutushev/AIRBRO/docs/05_Frontend.md

 - **Framer Motion:** Library for creating smooth and complex animations.
 Used to enhance user experience (UX).
 - **React Hook Form & Zod:** Combination for form management. `React Hook Form` optimizes form performance, while `Zod` is used for data validation both on the client and server.
 - **i18next:** Internationalization (i18n) framework that allows easy addition and switching of languages in the application.
+- **MSW (Mock Service Worker):** Used for API mocking in development and testing environments, allowing frontend development and testing without a running backend.

 ## State Management